LinkedIn Recommendation Widget for Websites - Poper

 Six things that matter when a consultant, freelancer, sales rep, or agency is paying for a LinkedIn recommendation widget, not 30 features no one uses.

-Honest manual import workflow built for the post-2015 LinkedIn API reality
+An honest manual import workflow, built for the post-2015 LinkedIn API reality

 Use cases

-Where LinkedIn Recommendation Widget: Display Endorsements + Recommendations on Personal Brand and Agency Sites actually moves the needle
+Where LinkedIn Recommendation Widget: Display Recommendations + Recommendations on Personal Brand and Agency Sites actually moves the needle

-Four buyer types who get the most lift from embedding LinkedIn Recommendation Widget: Display Endorsements + Recommendations on Personal Brand and Agency Sites on their site.
+Four buyer types who get the most lift from embedding LinkedIn Recommendation Widget: Display Recommendations + Recommendations on Personal Brand and Agency Sites on their site.

 Consultants and freelancers showcase LinkedIn recommendations on portfolio about pages and services pages.
-Real client endorsements with verifiable LinkedIn profiles do the trust work that no anonymous testimonial can match, lifting inquiry conversion at the top of the engagement funnel.
+Real client recommendations with verifiable LinkedIn profiles do the trust work that no anonymous testimonial can match, helping prospects review named recommendation context.

 Poper vs other LinkedIn recommendation widgets